Workflows

 The Workflows feature allows you to save repeated prompts and manually use them when appropriate.
 A workflow is a simple Markdown file that you add to your prompt via the input area.
 This allows you to reuse effective pipelines and boost your productivity.

-A workflow can also be either global or local:
+A workflow can be either global or local:

-• Global workflows are stored in .explyt folder in your home directory and shared across all projects on your local machine.
+.explytfolder in your home directory and shared across all projects on your local machine. - Local workflows are stored in the

-• Local workflows are stored in .explyt folder in your project directory and visible only in that project.
-You can commit some of the project workflows via VCS if you want to share effective workflows with your colleagues.
+.explytfolder in your project directory and visible only in that project.
+You can commit some of the project workflows via VCS if you want to share effective solutions with your colleagues.

 To create a workflow, follow these steps: